aliciamosquera/MSCthesis/README.md

     We applied three different techniques:

     - One consisting of Gaussian scale-space smoothing and later thresholding.
-The code can be found in []()
+The code can be found in [Gaussian_scalespace.py](code/dataset12/segmentation/Gaussian_scalespace.py) where the threshold was tuned with [sigma_and_threshold_tuning.py](code/dataset12/segmentation/sigma_and_threshold_tuning.py)
     - Random forest classifier with the tool Labkit from ImageJ
     - Manual segmentation to compare the former two.
-The selection of the random slices was done through [random_slices.py](code/dataset12/segmentation/random_slices.py)
+The selection of the random slices was done through [random_slices.py](code/dataset12/segmentation/random_slices.py) and the comparison in [segmentation_comparison.py](code/dataset12/segmentation/segmentation_comparison.py)

 2. Linking the position of the same cell in subsequent image frames to obtain the trajectory of each cell
 3. Calculating sperm motility parameters from the obtained trajectories